mseq/git-practice/README.md

 When writing the messages, avoid ending with `.`
 And use concise, good grammar and clear information upon the changes done.

+## What's a remote?

+A remote repo is one hosted somwhere other than our local machine.
+We can add remotes with `git remote add`, and set up *tracking branches* to track differences between our local and remote repositories.

+We push to remotes with `git push`, and fetch them with `git fetch`.
+We can also fetch and merge in one command with `git pull`.